BalticSea-ClimateTraffic/visuals/about.md

 ---

 ### The impact of climate change on land and maritime transport in the Baltic Sea Region
-The goal of the IBA-CRISTAL project is to produce tailored climate information for the traffic and transport sector operating in the Baltic sea region.
-The visualizations made for these pages were co-designed together with stakeholders, based on a stakeholder survey and two stakeholder workshops.
+IBA-CRISTAL project is provides tailored climate information for the traffic and transport sector operating in the Baltic sea region.
+The visual products on this website were co-designed together with stakeholders, based on a stakeholder survey and two stakeholder workshops.
 <br><br>

 ### Funding